pablopunk/unclutter.nvim/readme.md

 - Buffers that were open on startup (neovim arguments, restored sessions...).
 - Buffers that are not files (file tree, quickfix, help, terminal...).

-Every other buffer will be closed.
+Every other buffer will be closed at the time you leave it (`BufLeave`).

 ## Installation